acidjazz/aeonian/readme.md

 ###  what does this do?
 1. Creates a new S3 bucket `{prefix}-{commit-hash}-{environment}` based on the current repo and config
-2. Upload the contents of a directory you specified as `localDir`
+2. Upload the contents of a local directory you specified as `localDir`
-3. Configure this bucket as a static website
+3. Configure the newly created bucket as a static website
 4. Change the origin of the CloudFront ID associated to point to our new bucket's website URL
 5. Initiate an invalidation on `*` making the Distribution pull the new bucket's content
 6. Delete the previous bucket that was assigned as the origin as to not leave a trail of buckets

 ### for example
-* Let's say you have a file `operations/staging.js` with the following
+Let's say you have a script `operations/staging.js` with the following
 ```javascript
 let ae = require('aeonian').config({
   bucket: {